coolwonny/Project-Catalogue/Applied Data Science with Python.md

 ## Note

-The projects are part of the University of Michigan Applied Data Science with Python Specialization, which I completed in 2018.
+The projects are part of the University of Michigan Applied Data Science with Python Specialization.